 orientation of the Physical Layer towards the AIS VDL and its requirements.

-configuration and control capabilities of the AIS Service Management (ASM).
+configuration and control capabilities of the AIS-SM.

 the instances are now implied, namely that the:

 Physical Layer consists of all AIS Physical Shore Stations (AIS-PSS) of the individual AIS Service of an individual administration.